jaiarobotics/jaiabot/src/python/adafruit_BNO055/waves.md

 ### Pre-process ###

+The measured acceleration series is first de-meaned.
+Next, some windowing is done to the edges of the time series, as follows.

 At the start of a drift, we need to allow the bot to coast to a stop, and eliminate accelerations caused by motor operation and slowing down in the water.

 Also, near the end of the drift, we want to cut out the last 5 seconds, for the same reason (sometimes sampling stops just after the motor engages for the next waypoint).